Sharu2003-27/jobPostingApp_fe/README.md

 # Job Posting App

-A full-stack job board application designed for companies to efficiently post and manage job openings, allowing candidates to search, view, and apply to them.
+A full-stack job board application designed for companies to efficiently post and manage job openings, allowing candidates to search, view, and delete it.
 Built with React (UI), Node.js + Express (API), and MongoDB (Database).

 ---